Execution Architecture¶

 Runtime-->>App: Runtime instance

 The runtime owns the JavaScript/TypeScript worker lifecycle.
-The kernel owns the guest-visible behavior once execution enters kernel exports.
+The kernel owns guest-visible behavior and supervisor decisions; TypeScript executes the host effects needed to realize those decisions.

 The kernel exports status codes, syscall numbers, constants, and process/thread entry points through its WebAssembly ABI.
 The runtime reads those exports rather than maintaining an independent copy of the same contract.

 The current ABI includes status categories for filesystem work, futex waits, pipe waits, epoll waits, vfork waits, exec-style process creation, clone-style thread or process creation, sleep, sockets, and JIT readiness.
-Runtime message contracts carry kernel runtime state alongside those statuses.
+A status remains the low-level point where a thread step returns to TypeScript; it is not a grant of Linux policy authority to the runtime.

 Process Startup¶